cbourke/ComputerScienceII/documents/syllabus-194.md

 ## Course Format & Delivery

 Lectures are livestreamed via YouTube.
 Recordings of the lecture are available immediately after.

-### Labs

 Lab/help sessions are held twice per week.
-Attendance is not required, but highly encouraged.

 ### Continuation of Instruction